scrabbletank/farhome-rules/book-docs/rules-book.md

 #### Lesser and Greater Wounds

 Some abilities or spells inflict lesser or greater wounds.
-These do not deal damage, but do leave lasting effects.
+These do not deal damage but do leave lasting effects.
 Lesser wounds can be cured through magic and after each long rest you choose a single lesser wound to remove.
 Greater wounds can be difficult to cure by magic.
 Each week that you have a greater wound you make a Stamina save against 3 terrible dice, removing a single greater wound on success.
 Some greater wounds, such as losing an arm, cannot be healed naturally.

 #### Temporary Wounds

 Some abilities give temporary wounds instead of healing missing wounds.
 When taking damage you remove any temporary wounds first, dealing any remaining damage to your wounds.
 Once lost, temporary wounds do not come back and cannot be healed, however whenever you gain new temporary wounds you add them to your total.
 You may have a maximum of half your health, rounded up, in temporary wounds at any given time.

-<div class='pageNumber auto' style='color:black;  padding-left: 7mm;'></div>
+<div class='pageNumber auto' style='color:black;   padding-left: 11mm;'></div>
 \page

 ### Action Points